twinlogix/typetta/docs/chapters/advanced/security.md

 ## Definitions and Concepts

-Speaking of safety, at Typetta we refer to the following concepts:
+Speaking of security, at Typetta we refer to the following concepts:

 - **Identity**: this is the subject for whom access to the data is requested; it can be a physical or logical user of the system, a third-party application, a subsystem, a super-admin, etc.